Imaginary Time Formalism for Causal Nonlinear Response Functions: Spectral Representation

 The full response function is given by symmetrizing Eq.~\eqref{spectral_density_representation}.
 Eq.~\eqref{spectral_density_representation} generalizes the formula for the second order spectral density obtained in Ref.~\cite{bradlyn2024spectral}, and is a key result of this paper.

 To see that the spectral density is a sum over delta functions, note that the right hand side of Eq.~\eqref{spectral_density_representation} is a Fourier transform of a nested commutator.
 Inserting a complete set of states between each term in the nested commutator reveals that $v_i$ only appears in the form $\exp(i\epsilon_{i_1i_2}v_k)$, the Fourier transform of which is $\delta(\alpha_k-\epsilon_{i_1i_2})$.
 Therefore, the spectral density is a sum of delta functions, and Eq.~\eqref{spectral_density_representation} is equivalent to the Lehmann representation for systems with discrete spectrum.
 Furthermore, the left hand side of Eq.~\eqref{spectral_density_representation} is a meromorphic function of the $\omega_i$, that is analytic in each upper half plane; the location of the poles are independent of the spectral density, allowing us to analytically continue to the complex $\omega_i$ planes independently of the spectral density.
-Symmetrizing over frequencies, we define
+Symmetrizing over frequencies, {we analytically continue the susceptibility to the upper half plane}

-$X_{AB}$ satisfies a recursion relation generalizing Eqs.~\eqref{recurrence_relation_for_causal_response} and \eqref{recurrence_relation_for_Matsubara_function}~\cite{SM},
+$X_{AB}$ satisfies a recursion relation generalizing Eqs.~\eqref{recurrence_relation_for_causal_response} and \eqref{recurrence_relation_for_Matsubara_function},